 When making a bequest in your will, please note that the beneficiary should be The King’s School Worcester Development Trust, registered charity number 527530.

 Making a will is an important step and it is recommended that you seek the advice of a solicitor.
-If you would like to discuss any particular legacy requests to King’s in confidence, please contact Liz Elliott, the Development Director, on email@example.com or 01905 721719.
+If you would like to discuss any particular legacy requests to King’s in confidence, please contact Georgina Mason, the King’s Director of Finance, on email@example.com or 01905 721721.
 Alternatively, should you wish to talk to us in person, we would be delighted to meet you.

 The 1541 Society

-So that we can invite you to join the 1541 Society, you can download a pledge form here, letting us know, in complete confidence, about your legacy and your wishes.
-Indicating your support on this form is encouraging to the school but it has no legal consequences.
+So that we can invite you to join the 1541 Society, you can download a Legacy Pledge Form here, letting us know, in complete confidence, about your legacy and your wishes.
+Indicating your support on this form is encouraging to the School but it has no legal consequences.
 It does not limit your freedom to alter your will in the future and is simply a statement of your present intentions.